NANO-ck/arduino-siren/README.md

-# Arduino Una 2 tones siren
+# Arduino Uno 2 tones siren
 A siren with 2 tones (as the french ones) for an Arduino Uno You can use it with this audio amplifier I found on Aliexpress to make it louder https://fr.aliexpress.com/item/32663297600.html (there still may be better ones)